-MUCO 441 Choral Arranging (1 or 2, max 4) Practice in arranging and composing for chorus.
-Prerequisite: MUCO 237b.
+MUCO 441 Choral Arranging (1-2, max 4, FaSpSm) Arranging and composing for chorus.
+Prerequisite: MUCO 233b.

 MUCO 442ab History of Film Music Scoring (a: 2, Fa; b: 2, Sp) A comprehensive survey of the craft of composing music for motion pictures and television, combining film music history and score analysis, geared specifically to composers.
 Open only to students in the Advanced Studies Certificate Program in Scoring for Motion Pictures and Television and the B.M. in Composition (Film Scoring).